Andhadhun: Box office

 Prior to its release in China, Andhadhun had grossed ₹106 crore worldwide, including ₹95.63 crore in India and ₹10.37 crore overseas.
 In China, the film surpassed its Indian lifetime collection within six days.
 Andhadhun has grossed ₹335 crore in China, for a worldwide total of ₹456.89 crore.

 Accolades

 Remakes

 In 2021, Andhadhun was remade in Telugu as Maestro and in Malayalam as Bhramam.
-A Tamil remake, Andhagan, is in production.
+A Tamil remake, Andhagan, was released in 2024.